yeti-switch/doc/docs/en/yeti-ui-routing.rst

     .. _dialpeer_priority:

     Priority
-        Value of this field (numeric) is used during building of Dialpeers rating for routing call.
-Dialpeers with biggest  value of *Priority* will be put into top of rating for the same Vendor. **TODO** - need to clarify.
+        Value of this field (numeric) is used during building of Dialpeers rating (sorting of Dialpeers) for routing call.
+Dialpeers with biggest value of *Priority* will be put into top of rating and will be used first in routing set.
     Force Hit Rate
         Value of this field (numeric between 0 and 1) is used during building of Dialpeers rating for routing call.
 It represents probability of putting this *Dialpeer* at the top of suitable routes.
     Exclusive Route